altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Uri saw him reaching for the door, and managed one thought~ 'peanut'
 "hm?"
-~Uri felt is mind being indexed, shuffeled though, detailed around this last days~ ~Uri watched his own finger tap~
+~Uri felt is mind being indexed, shuffled though, detailed around this last days~ ~Uri watched his own finger tap~
 "You're lucky I like dogs Uri, we don't have a lot of time."
 *A scratching at the door*